A Town or a Watchtower?

 The Forgotten Town of Nevade

-Nevade was a Serbian medieval city near Mount Rudnik, whose exact location remains unknown.
-The sole remnant of this fortification lingers in the name of a village called Nevade, situated 3 km northwest of Gornji Milanovac along the Despotovica River.
-Historical records mention Nevade only once: in a 1411 charter by Hungarian King Sigismund (1387-1437), detailing the exploits of nobleman Peter Perényi.
-This document recounts a 1397 Hungarian incursion into Serbia, during which the fortress of Borač fell while Čestin and Nevade withstood siege attempts, leaving Perényi wounded in the battle.
+Nevade was a Serbian mediaeval city located near Mount Rudnik, whose exact location remains unknown.
+The only remnant of this fortification is reflected in the name of a village called Nevade, situated 3 km northwest of Gornji Milanovac along the Despotovica River.
+Historical records mention Nevade only once: in a 1411 charter issued by Hungarian King Sigismund (1387-1437), which details the exploits of nobleman Peter Perényi.
+This document recounts a 1397 Hungarian incursion into Serbia, during which the fortress of Borač fell, while Čestin and Nevade successfully withstood siege attempts, leaving Perényi wounded in the battle.

 ABOVE LEFT AND RIGHT: The summit of Treska is scattered with unusually shaped stone blocks

-The fortress was forgotten over the centuries and only returned to the focus of scholarly attention in 1995 when historian and academician Sima Ćirković published an article titled “Nevade – An Unknown Fortified City in Serbia”.
-Today, there are two hypotheses about the location of this fortification.
-One was presented by Dejan Bulić and Vladeta Petrović in the article “Ubication of the Mediaeval Fortification of Nevade”, suggesting that this fortification lies on the top of Treska.
-According to the second theory, proposed by architect Ranko Tomić, the fortification is located on Mount Rudnik’s peak of Veliki Vis in the village of Nevade.
-There is still no conclusive evidence for either of these assumptions.
+The fortress was forgotten for centuries and only regained scholarly attention in 1995 when historian and academician Sima Ćirković published an article titled “Nevade—An Unknown Fortified City in Serbia.”
+Today, there are two hypotheses regarding the location of this fortification.
+The first, presented by Dejan Bulić and Vladeta Petrović in the article “Ubication of the Mediaeval Fortification of Nevade,” suggests that the fortification is situated at the summit of Treska.
+The second theory, proposed by architect Ranko Tomić, posits that the fortification is located at the peak of Veliki Vis on Mount Rudnik in the village of Nevade.
+Currently, there is no conclusive evidence to support either of these theories.

 Explore nearby fortresses